-Cluster capability has been added with TrueCommand 2.0, as well as applying TrueNAS configurations to multiuple systems at once.
+TrueCommand 2.0 added cluster capability, as well as applying TrueNAS configurations to multiuple systems at once.

 TrueCommand can manage TrueNAS Config files.
 TrueCommand can also restore a single config file to multiple systems.

-To apply a config to multiple systems, first create a config backup from the TrueNAS system you with the settings you wish to apply to other TrueNAS units.
+To apply a config to multiple systems, first create a config backup from the TrueNAS system with the settings you want to apply to other TrueNAS units.

-The Configuration Backup Window shows a list of backups with the time and date of their creation.
+The Configuration Backup window displays a list of backups with the time and date of their creation.

-Click ADD SYSTEM to select a system that will be restored by the config file.
+Click ADD SYSTEM to select a system that the config file restores.

-Once the systems have been chosen, click CONFIRM to upload the config backup to the selected TrueNAS systems.
+After choosing the systems, click CONFIRM to upload the config backup to the selected TrueNAS systems.

 There are three categories of inventory information: